It is said that we come from the earth and we return to the earth.

 -

-promote acceptable land management practices.
+promote sustainable land management practices.

 Vernicia fordii

-Tung oil leaves a matte finish and a touch of honey-colored warmth.
+These natural oils leave a matte finish and a touch of honey-colored warmth.

 Creek version.